Measurement category: CAT I

 Category I is for measurements performed on circuits not directly connected to mains.

 Examples are measurements on circuits not derived from mains, and specially protected (internal) mains-derived circuits.
 In the latter case, transient stresses are variable; for that reason IEC 61010-1-5.4.1(g) requires that the transient withstand capability of the equipment is made known to the user.

 CAT II

 Measurement category II is for measurements performed on circuits directly connected to the low-voltage installation.

 Examples are measurements on household appliances, portable tools and similar equipment.

 CAT III

 Measurement category III is for measurements performed in the building installation.

 Examples are measurements on distribution boards, circuit-breakers, wiring, including cables, bus-bars, junction boxes, switches, socket-outlets in the fixed installation, and equipment for industries.

 CAT IV

-Measurement category IV is for measurements performed at the source of the low-voltage installation.
+Measurement category IV is for measurements performed at the source of the high-voltage installation.

 Examples are electricity meters and measurements on primary overcurrent protection devices and ripple control units.